lumapps/samples/Basics LumApps/README.md

-## Simple examples in python, nodeJS and JavaScript
+# Simple API examples in python, nodeJS and JavaScript

-# Get started with:
+### Get started with:

-Authentication

-Basic API calls
+Authentication (OAuth2 and domain wide), Basic API calls,